China says no major stimulus planned; March trade weak

 Still, authorities have take some steps to bolster growth.
 Earlier this month, they announced tax breaks for small firms and plans to speed up some infrastructure spending, including the building of rail lines.

-The national railway operator now plans to raise its annual investment by 20 billion yuan ($3.2 billion) to 720 billion yuan in 2014.
+The national railway operator now plans to raise its annual investment by 20 billion yuan (1.9 billion pounds) to 720 billion yuan in 2014.

 There have also been moves to cut down on bureaucracy and to open up state-dominated sectors to private investors.